What are common women’s health problems?

 You can protect your respiratory health by not smoking and avoiding exposure to secondhand smoke.
 Try to minimize your exposure to substances and outdoor air pollution.
 Additionally, prevent respiratory infections by washing your hands frequently and getting a yearly flu vaccine.
 Ask your doctor if you will need a pneumonia vaccine too.

 Another frequent cause of death among women is motor vehicle accidents.
 To remain safe on the street, wear your seat belt.
 Stick to the speed limit.
-Do not drive under the influence of alcohol or any other chemicals, and do not drive while sleepy.
+Do not drive under the influence of alcohol or other chemicals, and do not drive while sleepy.
 Do not feel overwhelmed by women’s health risks.
 Instead, do anything you can to lead a healthy lifestyle.
 Simple preventive measures can go a long way toward reducing your risks.

 What health problems are unique to women?

 The health issues listed below influence women only.
 Various other conditions affect men too but influence women primarily or more seriously.
-Since women’s health is so extensive, these health issues include links to access more information inside the NICHD’s website.

 Gynecological health and disorders affecting women include menstruation and menstrual irregularities; urinary tract health, including urinary incontinence and pelvic floor disorders; and such ailments as bacterial vaginosis, vaginitis, uterine fibroids, and vulvodynia.